The Future of Online Luxury Retail

 Meanwhile, traditional luxury department stores and offline high-end retailers including Neiman Marcus and Ralph Lauren are in decline.
 Once the second largest sales channel after luxury brands’ boutique stores, the physical multibrands stores are seeing their contribution to total luxury sales decline from 23 percent to 13 percent.

-While multibrand luxury retail currently dominates the online sales – Deloitte found that multibrand e-stores for luxury goods account for 78 percent of online purchases – luxury brands tend to favour the level of control that a monobrand solution can provide.
-Online luxury monobrand websites can indeed guarantee that a brand’s look and feel remains consistent with its values and that the premium aspect of each product is maintained.
+While multibrand luxury retail currently dominates the online sales – Deloitte found that multibrand e-stores for luxury goods account for 78 percent of online purchases – luxury brands tend to favor the level of control that a monobrand solution can provide.
+Online luxury monobrand websites can indeed guarantee that a brand’s look and feel remain consistent with its values and that the premium aspect of each product is maintained.
 Luxury brands can indeed decide how and where to position their products in a way that multibrand stores never could.

 While larger groups, such as LVMH, may have the resources and scale to launch their own in-house online luxury retail websites, boutique high-end brands will often decide to partner with a technology platform to outsource most of the digital legwork.
 Boutique luxury brands often don’t have the technical know-how to compete online.
 By working with digital-first companies, such as Yoox Net-A-Porter and Farfetch Black & White, luxury boutiques can benefit from a digital expertise at a lower short-term cost.